The skyline of edmonton with a bridge over a river.

 What’s your executive summary of what’s happening in World Hydrogen, particularly with Edmonton’s role and the role of hydrogen hubs?

-There are lots of exciting things going on in the Edmonton region.
+There are lots of exciting things going on in the Edmonton Region.
 We have unveiled Canada’s first Hydrogen Hub alongside innovative hydrogen technologies.
-The region has been one of the most prominent players in the hydrogen economy in Canada for quite some time, with several world-leading initiatives.
+The Region has been one of the most prominent players in the hydrogen economy in Canada for quite some time, with several world-leading initiatives.
 Beginning with our capacity to manufacture huge volumes of low-carbon, low-cost hydrogen projects.
 Like Shell Quest from a few years back, which demonstrated our capacity to absorb and store CO2 linked with hydrogen generation.

 That is only the starting point.
 We now have a Hydrogen Hub that is trying to expand the demand for hydrogen across various sectors, with a number of pilot projects underway and ongoing engagements with industry and other groups, including research and innovation.
-So it’s really about how we can spread the word about this being a transformative opportunity for the Edmonton region and how we can collaborate with other hubs around the world and investors looking to invest in the hydrogen economy.
+So it’s really about how we can spread the word about this being a transformative opportunity for the Edmonton Region and how we can collaborate with other hubs around the world and investors looking to invest in the hydrogen economy.

 Canada is on the cutting edge of hydrogen innovation, with firms that have been in the industry for a long time.
 Looking to the future, the World Hydrogen North America Conference, held in Houston on the 5th and 7th of April, will be an excellent platform for us to get our message out there and learn from others.